Multiple sclerosis: Epidemiology

-MS is the most common autoimmune disorder of the central nervous system.
-The latest estimation of the total number of people with MS was 2.9 million globally as of 2023, with a prevalence of 36 per 100,000 people.
-Moreover, prevalence varies widely in different regions around the world.
-In Africa, there are five people per 100,000 diagnosed with MS, compared to South East Asia where the prevalence is nine per 100,000, 112 per 100,000 in the Americas, and 133 per 100,000 in Europe.
-Nearly one million people in the United States have MS.
+The total number of people with MS was 3.1 million globally in 2024, with a diagnosed prevalence of 38 per 100,000 people.
+Moreover, diagnosed prevalence varies widely in different regions around the world.
+In Africa, there are 4 people per 100,000 diagnosed with MS, compared to South East Asia where the prevalence is 8 per 100,000, 109 per 100,000 in the Americas, and 158 per 100,000 in Europe.

-Increasing rates of MS may be explained simply by better diagnosis.
-Studies on population and geographical patterns have been common and have led to a number of theories about the cause.
+The higher number of cases in countries further from the equator can partially be explained by lower UV radiation and vitamin D production.
+However, the true difference between countries might be smaller, as richer countries have better resources for MS diagnosis.
+The prevalence of MS is slowly increasing, which might be explained by countries getting better at diagnosis the disease.
+In addition, improvements in treatment mean that people with MS live longer.

-MS usually appears in adults in their late twenties or early thirties but it can rarely start in childhood and after 50 years of age.
-The primary progressive subtype is more common in people in their fifties.
-Similarly to many autoimmune disorders, the disease is more common in women, and the trend may be increasing.
-As of 2020, globally it is about two times more common in women than in men, and the ratio of women to men with MS is as high as 4:1 in some countries.
-In children, it is even more common in females than males, while in people over fifty, it affects males and females almost equally.
+MS usually appears in adults in their twenties or thirties but it can also start in childhood and in individuals older than 40.
+Primary progressive MS typically starts after the age of 40.
+Similarly to many autoimmune disorders, the disease is more common in women, and the gender gap may have grown over time.
+Globally it is about two to three times more common in women than in men.
+In children under 12, it is only slightly more common in girls than boys, while in people with primary progressive MS, who are typically older, men and women are roughly equally affected.